mutonic/Portfolio_Microverse/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you liked this project, don't hesitate to give it a star to support it
+If you enjoyed this project, please consider giving it a star to show your support.
+Also, keep an eye out for future projects that may interest you.

-If you like this project...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>